rust-lang/rfcs/active/0000-compose-trait.md

 - Introduce a `Compose` trait with a `compose` function that sugars to the `++` operator.
 - Implement this on `String` for concatenation.
 This replaces `Add` for `String`.
+- Implement this on `Bitv`, `DList`, `Vec` and any other "linear" collections where concatenation makes sense.
 - Add "must be commutative" to the documentation for `Add`.
 - Add "must be associative" to the documentation for `Compose`.